 - Designating clean air facilities in the case of wildfires or extreme outdoor air issues

 What Would IAQ Regulations Mean For the HVAC Industry?

 The obvious common thread between IAQ and HVAC is air.
 Air makes up our surrounding environment, indoors and out.
 But it’s the IAQ and HVAC industries that people turn to for control over their indoor spaces.
 What does this mean with regard to IAQ regulations?
 Demand.

-Beyond demand, who knows what else could come from indoor air quality regulations?
+Beyond demand, who knows what else could come from indoor air quality regulations!
 Perhaps more direct funding, like we’ve seen during the pandemic.
 Maybe it’ll cause greater industry collaboration.
-More research which results in better products and solutions.
+Or maybe more research which results in better products and solutions.
 It certainly would increase the number of available jobs and revenue.
 In the end, whatever it might look like, the HVAC industry would only stand to benefit from indoor air quality regulations.

 The Future of IAQ

-Whether widespread indoor air quality regulations or potential Clean Air Act amendments are looming or not–the industry direction is already shifting.
-The pandemic only added momentum to a change already taking place.
+Whether widespread indoor air quality regulations or potential Clean Air Act amendments are looming–the industry’s direction is already shifting.
+The pandemic only added momentum to the change already taking place.
 HVAC and IAQ contractors, professionals, companies and experts are all in demand from a health and wellness perspective.
 Experience in indoor air quality today means helping create healthier buildings, homes and clean air indoor spaces.